 We are basically setting some interesting values to the registers, setting cr3 to what we are using currently as we can't

-set up new page tables now, and then passing the pointer to test_func
+set up new page tables now, and then passing the pointer to test_func.
+The switch_context function doesn't crash and switches

 task successfully.
 Here's the output: